 Installing a Commercial SSL Server Certificate (nginx)

 Since CACert still isn't "Browser Trusted", and I still don't want to use letsencrypt, I decided to give this a try.
-The company resides inside the European Union and is the cheapest I could find.

 This was the process to get the certificate for anyone who's interested: